FAFF0x/gen2recomp/README.md

 - Quick search by pressing **START**.
 - Search Pokémon by name or type.
 - Compatibility with Pokémon and encounters added by other mods.

 ---

+## PokéCenter Max Happiness

+Automatically maximizes the happiness of every Pokémon in the party whenever the team is healed normally at a Pokémon Center.

+### How It Works

+1. Heal your party normally at a Pokémon Center.
+2. Immediately after the healing process is completed, every Pokémon currently in the party is set to **255 happiness**.

+---